 Healing of minor abrasions is expected within 24-48 hours.
 Extensive or deep abrasions may require a week to heal.

-Recurrent epithelial erosion sometimes occurs days to weeks after a healing of an abrasion caused by shearing injury (eg, from a fingernail or mascara brush).
+Recurrent epithelial erosion sometimes occurs days to weeks after a healing of an abrasion caused by shearing injury (eg, from a fingernail, tree branch, or mascara brush).
 These erosions may be caused by damage to the basement membrane (to which the newly healed overlying cells do not adhere well) and subsequent slough due to mild hypoxia that occurs during sleep.
 Patients typically are awakened in the early morning by the same symptoms as those of a corneal abrasion.
 Ophthalmologic follow-up care and observation are indicated.

 Significant morbidity is uncommon and mostly observed with infectious complications or allergies to medications used for treatment.
 Patients who are poorly nourished or who have compromised corneas are at particular risk.
 Close follow-up care is necessary, however, because of the ever-present danger of the abrasion progressing to an ulcer.
 Essentially all corneal ulcers begin with an abrasion.